-Spanish version: Edition 4, 08 May 2020: Material de Referencia General para las Operaciones en Rampa durante el COVID19 (pdf)
+Spanish: Material de Referencia General para las Operaciones en Rampa durante el COVID19 (pdf), Ed.
+5

-Spanish version - Edition 3 available soon.
-Edition 2: Guía para el Transporte de Carga y Correo en Aeronaves Configuradas para el Transporte de Pasajeros (pdf)
+Transport of cargo and mail in passenger cabin (pdf), Ed.
+3, 4 May 2020Spanish: Guía para el Trnsporte de Carga y Correo en Aeronaves Configuradas para el Transporte de Pasajeros (pdf), Ed.
+2